vanderschaarlab/SynthCraft/docs/installation.md

 1. If you do not have `conda` ("Anaconda") installed on your system, you should install the [`miniconda`](https://docs.anaconda.com/free/miniconda/) distribution by following the appropriate instructions below.
     ```{tab} Windows
     * Follow the [Installing on Windows](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html) guide.
-    * We recommed you use the ["Miniconda" installer](https://docs.anaconda.com/miniconda/).
+    * We recommend you use the ["Miniconda" installer](https://docs.anaconda.com/miniconda/).
     * "Verify your installer hashes" step is optional.
     ```
     ```{tab} macOS
     * Follow the [Installing on macOS](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) guide.
-    * We recommed you use the ["Miniconda" installer](https://docs.anaconda.com/miniconda/).
+    * We recommend you use the ["Miniconda" installer](https://docs.anaconda.com/miniconda/).
     * "Verify your installer hashes" step is optional.
     ```
     ```{tab} Linux
     * Follow the [Installing on Linux](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) guide.
-    * We recommed you use the ["Miniconda" installer](https://docs.anaconda.com/miniconda/).
+    * We recommend you use the ["Miniconda" installer](https://docs.anaconda.com/miniconda/).
     * "Verify your installer hashes" step is optional.
     ```
 2. Create the *main* conda environment for CliMB: